skolodyazhnyy/amqp-cgi-bridge/README.md

 ## Install

-You can download binary from [github release page](https://github.com/skolodyazhnyy/amqp-cgi-bridge/releases), or using go get:
+You can download binary from [GitHub release page](https://github.com/skolodyazhnyy/amqp-cgi-bridge/releases), or using go get:

 ```
 go get github.com/skolodyazhnyy/amqp-cgi-bridge